 Cybersecurity is a competitive space and Zscaler is competing with companies like Palo Alto Networks (NYSE:PANW) and Cisco (NASDAQ:CSCO)

-As you can see below, Zscaler's revenue growth has been exceptional over the last year, growing from quarterly revenue of $142.5 million, to $230.5 million.
+As you can see below, Zscaler's revenue growth has been incredible over the last year, growing from quarterly revenue of $176.4 million, to $286.8 million.

-This was another standout quarter with the revenue up a splendid 61.6% year on year.
-On top of that, revenue increased $33.4 million quarter on quarter, a very strong improvement on the $20.6 million increase in Q4 2021, and a sign of re-acceleration of growth, which is very nice to see indeed.
+This was another standout quarter with the revenue up a splendid 62.5% year on year.
+On top of that, revenue increased $31.2 million quarter on quarter, a very strong improvement on the $25 million increase in Q2 2022, and a sign of acceleration of growth, which is very nice to see indeed.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zscaler's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.3% in Q1.
+Zscaler's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.6% in Q3.

-We were impressed by the very optimistic revenue guidance provided for the next quarter.
-And we were also excited to see the really strong revenue growth.
-Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-The company is up 2.97% on the results and currently trades at $358 per share.
+We were impressed by the exceptional revenue growth Zscaler delivered this quarter.
+And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
+Zooming out, we think this was a fantastic quarter that should have shareholders cheering.
+The company currently trades at $149 per share.

 Is Now The Time?

 Zscaler may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 There are a number of reasons why we think Zscaler is a great business.
 While we would expect growth rates to moderate from here, its revenue growth has been exceptional, over the last two years.
-On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.
+On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its strong gross margins suggest it can operate profitably and sustainably.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.